 I’ll admit it, I am a pearl party pooper.
 Pearl parties are the latest craze to hit Facebook and I can’t stand them!
 Fake is written all over these videos and I’m here to tell you how to protect your wallets and avoid disappointment.
-Now if you’re still a little confused, click through the video below:
+Now if you’re still a little confused, check out the video below:

 NO LONGER LIVE PEARL PARTY!!
 Oysters $10Pendants $15 +Games $10+Grab bags $20, $45 and $65FAST shipping!FREE fun!!